nagasudhirpulla/taming_python/blog/skills/apache_setup.md

 </VirtualHost>
 ```

-- Notice that `Listen 81` and `Listen 82` are written explicitly so that apache
+- Notice that `Listen 81` and `Listen 82` are written explicitly so that Apache server listens on ports 81 and 82.

 ## Enable modules in Apache server using httpd.conf file